-One area specifically excluded from international partner participation is that of negotiations involving cost or price data unless a deviation from the Director of Defense Pricing and Contracting, Office of the Under Secretary of Defense (Acquisition and Sustainment) is granted [DFARS, 225.7304(e.3)].
-Under FMS, the international partner has authorized the USG to solely negotiate the procurement contracts that originate from the LOA requirements.
-LOA standard term and condition 1.2 states, "The international partner agrees that the U.S. DOD is solely responsible for negotiating the terms and conditions of contracts necessary to fulfill the requirements of this LOA."
+One area specifically excluded from customer participation is that of negotiations involving cost or price data unless a deviation from the Director of Defense Pricing and Contracting, Office of the Under Secretary of Defense (Acquisition and Sustainment) is granted [DFARS, 225.7304(e.3)].
+Under FMS, the foreign purchaser has authorized the USG to solely negotiate the procurement contracts that originate from the LOA requirements.
+LOA standard term and condition 1.2 states, "The Purchaser agrees that the U.S. DoD is solely responsible for negotiating the terms and conditions of contracts necessary to fulfill the requirements of this LOA."